dieppth/resola-qa-challenge/README.md

     - Install html report for newman in the same folder of API Collection folder.
     - Guide: https://learning.postman.com/docs/collections/using-newman-cli/installing-running-newman/
 - Download the collection file `Diep Assignment - Track.postman_collection.json`
+- Download 2 iteration files: `test-data-Track API - Test Data Type.json`, `test-data-Track API - Test.json`

 ## Introduction:
-There are 2 folders in the API collection, they have different test objectives and use different test data sets.
+When importing successfully the Diep Assignment - Track" collection in Postman, you will see 2 folders, they have different test objectives and use different test data sets.
 - The API “Track API - Test” objectives:
    - Verify the API response body with status code 200
    - Verify the API response body with status code 400